We may earn income from links in this post. Please read this Disclosure for details.

 The Halifax Seaport Farmers’ Market takes place on Saturday and Sunday.
 But Saturday is the day you want to go.

-Sunday is a watered down version, focused more on crafts than food.
+Sunday is a watered-down version of the market, focused more on crafts than food.

 If you want to taste Halifax’s “official snack” head to the pizza shop.
 That’s where you’ll find the Halifax donair, a tasty but messy pita sandwich filled with spit roasted shaved beef, tomatoes, onions and donair sauce.